-Note: The following Special Regulations apply to all variants of the LLM Legal Practice and the PG Diploma Legal Practice and should be read in conjunction with the Taught Postgraduate Regulations above.
-In the event of any conflict, the Special Regulations and any other Professional Body Requirements take precedence over the Postgraduate Regulations.
+Note: The following Special Regulations apply to all variants of the LLM Legal Practice and the PG Diploma Legal Practice and should be read in conjunction with Section 9 - Postgraduate Taught Regulations.
+In the event of any conflict, the Special Regulations and any other Professional Body Requirements take precedence over the Postgraduate Regulations above.

-4.11.1.
+4.13.1.
 Minimum and Maximum Period of Registration

-- 4.11.1.1.
+- 4.13.1.1.
 The Postgraduate Diploma in Legal Practice (Stages I and II of the LPC) must be completed within five years of the date on which the student attempted their first assessment (whether or not they were successful).
-This maximum period applies to part-time and full-time study and includes any period of deferral and any allowance for mitigating circumstances. - 4.11.1.2.
-For students entering with RPCL, the maximum period of registration will be calculated from the date of the first assessment of the credit for which RPCL is claimed. - 4.11.1.3.
+This maximum period applies to part-time and full-time study and includes any period of deferral and any allowance for mitigating circumstances. - 4.13.1.2.
+For students entering with RPCL, the maximum period of registration will be calculated from the date of the first assessment of the credit for which RPCL is claimed. - 4.13.1.3.
 For students entering with RPCL who have successfully completed an accredited Bar training course the maximum period of registration will be calculated from first registration on the LPC, provided the student completed the accredited bar training course no earlier than five years prior to the date of their registration.

-4.11.2.
+4.13.2.
 Scheme of assessment

-- 4.11.2.1.
+- 4.13.2.1.
 The LPC comprises Stage I and Stage II.
 To pass Stage I a student must pass the Core Practice Areas, the five Skills (Practical Legal Research, Writing, Drafting, Interviewing and Advising and Advocacy), Professional Conduct and Regulation and Solicitors Accounts.
 The Outcomes of Wills and the Administration of Estates are assessed in the Interviewing and Advising assessment.
-The outcomes for Taxation are assessed in the Business law and Practice, Property Law and Practice, and the Interviewing and Advising assessments. - 4.11.2.2.
-To pass Stage II a student must pass 3 different Vocational Electives. - 4.11.2.3.
+The outcomes for Taxation are assessed in the Business law and Practice, Property Law and Practice, and the Interviewing and Advising assessments. - 4.13.2.2.
+To pass Stage II a student must pass 3 different Vocational Electives. - 4.13.2.3.
 LPC assessments will take place in accordance with the published LPC Assessment Schedule.

-4.11.3.
-Assessment of Stage I - the three Core Practice Areas the same assessment period and any individual elements of any Core Practice assessment cannot be carried over to a later assessment period.
+4.13.3.
+Assessment of Stage I - the three Core Practice Areas